The 20 Best Apraxia Doctors Near Me in Maryland, US

 Offers Telehealth

 With fellowship training in neuro-ophthalmology and additional training in neuro-vestibular disorders, Dr. Daniel Gold sees patients with neuro-ophthalmic disorders (affecting vision, eyelids, pupils, or causing nystagmus or double vision) in addition to oto-neurologic disorders (causing dizziness and vertigo).
 Videos 2018 Best Consulting Physician Award Tele-(Dizzy) Medicine.
 Dr. Gold is rated as an Experienced provider by MediFind in the treatment of Apraxia.
-His top areas of expertise are Vertigo, Benign Paroxysmal Positional Vertigo, Brown Syndrome, and Stiff Person Syndrome.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Vertigo, Benign Paroxysmal Positional Vertigo, Brown Syndrome, and Stiff Person Syndrome.
+Dr. Gold is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Apraxia